RamulusMori/learngit/readme.txt

 12345
 54321
 <<<<<<< HEAD
-Creating  a new branch is quick and simple
+Creating  a new branch is quick and simple£¿£¿£¿